Chia-Network/chiavdf/README.md

 See the License for the specific language governing permissions and limitations under the License.

-=== Summary ===
+Our VDF construction is described in classgroup.pdf.
+The implementation details about squaring and proving phrases are described below.

+# Main VDF Loop #

+The main VDF loop produces repeated squarings of the generator form (i.e. calculates y(n) = g^(2^n)) as fast as possible, until the program is interrupted.
+Sundersoft's entry from [Chia's 2nd VDF contest](https://github.com/Chia-Network/vdfcontest2results) is used, together with the fast reducer used in Pulmark's entry.
+Below is described the approach:

 The NUDUPL algorithm is used.
-The equations are based on cryptoslava's equations from the previous contest.
+The equations are based on cryptoslava's equations from the 1st contest.
 They were modified slightly to increase the level of parallelism.

 The GCD is a custom implementation with scalar integers.
 There are two base cases: one uses a lookup table with continued fractions and the other uses the euclidean algorithm with a division table.
 The division table algorithm is slightly faster even though it has about 2x as many iterations.